This is the multi-page printable view of this section. Click here to print.

 Workflow

-When contributing to Vixen, we like to track all issues and improvements in our JIRA bug tracker.
+When contributing to Vixen, we track all issues and improvements in our JIRA bug tracker.
 Work should have an associated issue created for it.
-It is a good idea to have an account in JIRA so you can work with the issues.
+It will be necessary to have an account in JIRA so you can work with the issues.
 See Lifecycle of an issue for guidance on how we manage issues.
+When you become a contributor, we can add you to the appropriate access groups to facilite workign with the issues beyond a simple user.

-You should strive to name your branches with the ticket number. i.e. VIX-2345.
-Any commits to the branch should start with the ticket number as well and then follow Git guidlines for commit messages.
+You should name your branches with the JIRA issue number. i.e. VIX-2345.
+Any commits to the branch should start with the same issue number as well.
+From there follow Git guidelines for commit messages.
+All commit messages should strive to be useful to provide context of the change.
 All submissions are done through pull requests on Github.
 See Branching Practices for guidance on this topic.

 Creating Issues